OmOgale/OmOgale/README.md

 - 🔭 I’m currently working on [PlaceMe](https://github.com/PlaceMe-Website/PlaceMe)

-- 🌱 I’m currently learning **Fullstack Development with the MERN stack**
+- 🌱 I’m currently learning about building data-intensive scalable applications.

 - 👨‍💻 All of my projects and experiences are available at [omogale.vercel.app](https://omogale.vercel.app/)